 Snakes and Ladders online and through history

 I've always thought Snakes and Ladders was a beautiful game, and it comes in lots of versions.
-Many Americans haven't even heard of it, and think it's a "wrong" name for Chutes and Ladders.
+Many Americans haven't even heard of it, or think it's a "wrong" name for Chutes and Ladders.
 The art.com website below even refers to two games they have from the late 19th century as "chutes and ladders spinoffs."
 Yikes, no!
 The game itself is very old, and "Chutes and Ladders" is a(nother) American claim to copyright something traditional.
 I've never owned a Chutes and Ladders game, but does someone who owns one want to write and say whether they credit it as traditional?
 (I'm guessing they don't.)

 Online game to play free and there are other games there, too, at CrazyGames.